Top Product: TP-Link Archer AX21 Wi-Fi 6 Router | $100 | Amazon

-If you’re still bearing with spotty Wi-Fi in your home in 2020, it’s time to accept you’re not going back to the office any time soon and buy a new router.
-Assuming the connection coming into your house is solid, a more up-to-date, advanced router might be the missing piece of the equation in ensuring steady, wide-ranging wireless internet throughout your entire home.
+Still dealing with spotty Wi-Fi at home?
+It’s time to accept that we’re not going back to our offices anytime soon and buy a new router.
+If you have a solid internet connection coming into your home, then a more modern, up-to-date router could be the missing link towards ensuring speedy, sready connectivity throughout your home.

 Best Wi-Fi 6 Router for Most People: TP-Link Archer AX21